Jacob-Levitan/tic-tac-toe/README.md

 # tic-tac-toe

-This is a tutorial project for Jacob and Zach to create a full stack web app.
+This is a practice project for Jacob and Zach to create a full stack web app.

 The goal is a deployed site where users can play tic-tac-toe in real time against each other.